 1.4 Summary and ecological status

-A total of four fish species were recorded in Lough Acoose in August 2017.
-Brown trout was the dominant species in terms of abundance (CPUE) and biomass (BPUE) captured in the survey gill nets during the 2017 survey.
+A total of four fish species were recorded in Lough Acoose in September 2020.
+Brown trout was the dominant species in terms of abundance (CPUE) and biomass (BPUE) captured in the survey gill nets in 2020.